 - Apply for required municipal permits and hire a certified electrician

 - Contact us and book an appointment to discuss your power needs with one of our planners

 - Our planner will help create ‘to-do’ lists – one explaining what site prep is required (along with potential costs) and another outlining what your project needs from us

 - Please keep us informed as your project progresses.
 When your ‘to-do’ list is complete, we can schedule our work

-- When ready, your electrician will contact our permit center or go online to schedule the required inspection(s)
+- When ready, your electrician will contact our Wiring Permit Centre or go online to schedule the required inspection(s)

 - Once final inspection has been passed, we will schedule a technician or crew to visit your site and turn on your lights!